Mehrab-Kalantari/Persian-Poetry-Generator/README.md

 * index2char array is used for generating text

-Before feeding data to model, text is converted to consecutive sequences.
+Before feeding data to model, text is converted into consecutive sequences.

 ## Modeling
-A large GRU model with 1024 units was created with a dense layer to predict the probability of each character.
+A large model with 1024 GRU units was created with a dense layer to predict the probability of each character.

 ## Prediction